About Corporate Governance

 Board effectiveness

-The Board of Directors met 16 times during 2020, with an average attendance of 93%.
+The Board of Directors met 16 times during 2022.
 In accordance with the bylaws of Falabella S.A., there is no minimum attendance required of the directors, but the attendance of at least five of the members of the Board of Directors is required to be able to meet.

 Each year, the board of directors conducts a self-assessment of its performance against a set of corporate governance guidelines, as required by Chilean law.
 This evaluation considers the operation and composition of the board of directors, the relationship between the company, shareholders and the public, and risk management and control.